ToyotaInfoTech/RAMN/docs/firmware/customizing_guide.rst

 		// Your code
 	}

-If you want to apply the same condition to another ECU (ECU B, C, or D), you can add this condition:
+If you want to apply the same condition to another ECU (ECU A, B, or D), you can add this condition:

 .. code-block:: C